kumarnitil/DevOps-Projects/Python-Data-Science-Projects/README.md

 This project demonstrates a simple yet complete data science workflow using Python.
 The goal is to generate synthetic data, perform exploratory data analysis (EDA), and build a basic prediction model using NumPy and Pandas—without relying on external machine learning libraries.

-It is ideal for beginners who want to understand:
+* We will see How datasets can be created programmatically using numpy.

-How datasets can be created programmatically
+* How to clean, preprocess, and explore data

-How to clean, preprocess, and explore data
+* How to build simple prediction logic from scratch

-How to build simple prediction logic from scratch
+* How NumPy and Pandas can be used for data manipulation

-How NumPy and Pandas can be used for data manipulation
+* Using Streamlit is an open-source Python framework used to build interactive, data-driven web applications quickly and easily—without needing any web development skills (like HTML, CSS, or JavaScript).

 📁 Features